jollyjerr/knowledge/math/trigonometry/matrices.md

 k multiplied by the inverse of k is 1.

-This is also true for matricies:
+This is also true for matrices:

 `KK^-1 = I // the identity matrix`